 On-ear headphones’ biggest drawback is their inability to encompass the whole ear (hence on rather than over-ear headphones).
-This lack of isolation grants a more portable design but can be at the detriment to audio quality.
+This lack of isolation grants a more portable design but can be to the detriment of audio quality.
 If you are invested in ensuring you get the most out of your headphones, you may need to look into studio headphones.

 Another thing to note if you have a lot of ear piercings or wear glasses is that on-ears will likely hurt you.
 Additionally, bulky ear decor can further problematize isolation.

-We have a full feature covering this topic, but basically active noise cancelling (ANC) headphones use destructive interference to counteract environmental noise.
-The microphones in ANC headphones emit an inverted signal which essentially cancels the noise.
+We have a full feature covering this topic, but basically, active noise canceling (ANC) headphones use destructive interference to counteract environmental noise.
+The microphones in ANC headphones emit an inverted signal, which essentially cancels the noise.
 Although it can’t completely silence your world, it will lessen the sound of a plane’s engine or surrounding chatter.

 Are on-ear headphones good for commuting?

 Another option is to look for over-ear headphones that have a smaller design, such as the Sennheiser PXC 550-II.
-While not quite as portable as on-ears, these active noise cancelling headphones are foldable and durable, so they can be easily stored in their carrying case and thrown in your backpack.
-The PXC 550-II isolates very well and its active noise cancelling capabilities are impressive considering the mid-tier pricing.
+While not quite as portable as on-ears, these active noise canceling headphones are foldable and durable, so they can be easily stored in their carrying case and thrown in your backpack.
+The PXC 550-II isolates very well, and its active noise canceling capabilities are impressive, considering the mid-tier pricing.

 Why you should trust SoundGuys